d12frosted/elpa-mirror/gnu/consult-readme.txt

 1.11 Miscellaneous
 ──────────────────

-  • `consult-apropos': Replacement for `apropos' with completion.
-As a better alternative, you can run `embark-export' from commands like `M-x' or `describe-symbol'.
   • `consult-man': Find Unix man page, via Unix `apropos' or `man -k'. `consult-man' opens the selected man page using the Emacs `man' command.